What is a community health needs assessment?

 This data is shared with community organizations and leaders to assist in their planning and to encourage opportunities for collaboration.

-The most recent assessment was taken on in conjunction with Allen County-Fort Wayne Health Department.
-IPFW’s Social Research Department and Purdue’s Healthcare Advisors were engaged to collect and analyze the survey data.
+The most recent assessment was completed in conjunction with the Indiana Partnership for Healthy Communities, which is a partnership between the Indiana University Richard M. Fairbanks School of Public Health and the Polis Center at IUPUI.
 Current community health priorities for Parkview-affiliated hospitals can be found in the respective Community Health Needs Assessment reports.

 What is an implementation strategy?